Quantifiers on languages and codensity monads: Preliminaries

 If $\psi\colon X\to Y$ is any function, define $ \Sm \psi\colon \Sm X\to\Sm Y$ as $f\mapsto (y\mapsto\sum_{\psi(x)=y}{f(x)})$.
 Any element $f\in \Sm X$ can be represented as a formal sum $\sum_{i=1}^n{s_ix_i}$, where $\{x_1,\ldots,x_n\}$ is the support of $f$ and $s_i=f(x_i)$ for each $i$.
 The functor $\Sm$ is part of a monad $(\Sm,\eta,\mu)$ on $\Set$, called the \intro{free $S$-semimodule monad}, whose unit is

 and whose multiplication is

 The category $\Alg{\Set}{\Sm}$ is the category of modules over the \kl{semiring} $S$.
-E.g., if $S$ is the Boolean semiring $\2$ then $\Sm=\Pfin$ (the finite powerset monad), whose \kl{Eilenberg-Moore algebras} are join semilattices.
+For example, if $S$ is the Boolean semiring $\2$ then $\Sm=\Pfin$ (the finite powerset monad), whose \kl{Eilenberg-Moore algebras} are join semilattices.
 If $S$ is $(\N,+,\cdot,0,1)$ or $(\Z,+,\cdot,0,1)$, then the algebras for the monad $\Sm$ are, respectively, Abelian monoids and Abelian groups. \end{example}